 Background: Because women veterans have historically been a small percentage of the veteran population, many issues specific to women veterans have not been researched.
 General studies of veterans often had insufficient numbers of women veterans to detect differences between male and female veterans and/or results were not reported by gender.
-Today, however, women are projected to be more than 11% of the veteran population by 2020 and 12% by 2025.
+Today, however, women are projected to be 18% by 2040.